OhioBWC - Basics: (Policy library) - File

 2. BWC will hold incomplete grant applications for a period of forty-five (45) days.
 Failure to supply the required information within this time period will result in BWC dismissing the grant application from consideration.

 3. The employer’s completed application will be reviewed by the Review Committee.
-Fast track grants are reviewed by a member of the Review Committee and either the Superintendent of DSH or their designee.
+Fast track grants are reviewed by a member of the Review Committee and either the OSS Superintendent or their designee.

 a.
 Each reviewer will independently evaluate and score the employer’s application.

 b.
-The Review Committee recommends by consensus either approval or denial of the application to the Superintendent of DSH, or their designee, using criteria established by the Superintendent of DSH.
+The Review Committee recommends by consensus either approval or denial of the application to the OSS Superintendent, or their designee, using criteria established by the OSS Superintendent.

-4. Consideration is given to the research value of the safety equipment
+4. Consideration may be given to the research value of the safety equipment.

 5. The employer’s application may be denied for equipment outside the scope of the program.

 7. BWC requests grant funds for approved applications through the Department of Administrative Services.
-Employers can expect to receive funds approximately two to eight weeks after approval of the application.
+Employers can expect to receive funds approximately six to eight weeks after approval of the application.

 E. Employer requirements after the awarding of grant funds.

-1. The employer must complete purchases, implementation, and provide purchase documentation within one hundred twenty (120) days of receipt of the grant award.
+1. The employer must complete purchases, implementation of the safety intervention, and provide purchase documentation within one hundred twenty (120) days of receipt of the grant award.

-2. BWC may allow additional time to purchase equipment, up to a maximum of ninety (90) days, upon the employer’s request.
+2. BWC may grant an extension to purchase the equipment, up to a maximum of ninety (90) days, upon the employer’s request.
 The request must be made within the initial one hundred twenty (120) day period, but no earlier than thirty (30) days prior to the end of the period.
 Extenuating circumstances warranting an extension may include, but are not limited to:

 a.
 Lack of vendor cooperation;